 A Better Way to GRO

 Dealing with hair loss, especially as a woman, can feel lonely.
-But that's far from the case.
 Beyond these celebrities that have opened up, there are thousands of women who are also on a hair wellness journey.

-Join our private Facebook group if you do want to share in a safe space or just want to learn from women who have been through it already.
+You're not alone in your pursuit of hair growth and confidence.
+We invite you to join our private Facebook group if you do want to share in a safe space or want to learn from women who have been through it already.
 You can share tips on the best way to grow hair, check out before and after photos from women who have found ways to regrow their hair or just talk to other likeminded people.
-More From VEGAMOUR

 - Does Wearing a Hat Cause Hair Loss?